alexn11/complex-dynamics-progs/arnold-tongues.md

 ### Generating a picture of the tongues

-General structure of the configuration file, this should be pretty straightforward to understand:
+Here is the general structure of the configuration file, this should be pretty straightforward to understand:
 ```
 [Program inputs]